monstermichl/ninja-bear/README.md

 # ninja-bear 🥷🐻
-In times of distributed systems and en vogue micro-architecture it can get quite cumbersome to keep constants that are required by several components up-to-date and in sync.
-It can get especially hard when these components or services are written in different languages. ninja-bear targets this issue by using a language neutral YAML configuration that lets you generate language specific constant-files.
+Have you ever had to deal with several components, written in different languages, in which each had its own files to define your project's constants, like REST endpoints, valid parameters, valid values, ... and every time something changed, all those constants needed to be updated too, to keep things working?

+*ninja-bear - All your constants in one place*.
+Configure your constants in YAML, generate for all required languages.

 ## Concept
-ninja-bear uses a plugin-based approach in which each language and distributor is an independend Python module.
-This gives developers a high amount of flexibility by letting them define and publish their own languages and distributors without the need to modify ninja-bear directly.
+All constants are defined in a YAML file.
+This file specifies the constant-names, their values, for which languages to generate source files for and many other options (if required).
+It is then passed to ninja-bear which takes care of generating the corresponding source files.
+To achieve a high amount of flexibility, a plugin-based approach is used in which each plugin (language, distributor) is an independend Python module, to let developers define their own languages/distributors without the need to modify ninja-bear directly.

 ## Installation
 ```bash